asanchez75/webfm/README.txt

 Installation
 ------------------------------------------------------------------------------

-  - Copy the webfm directory to your Drupal modules directory
+  - Copy the 'webfm' directory to your Drupal modules directory
   - Enable the module on Drupal's admin/modules page.
 An install file updates the database with the necessary table additions.
-  - Configure the module at admin/settings/webfm and create the root sub-directories.
+  - Configure the module at admin/settings/webfm and manually create the WebFM root sub-directory.
+Optionally create a sub-directory for ftp use.
   - Update the menu cache by navigating to admin/menu